Article Categories

 button.destroy()

-#Create a Label widget to display the message
+# Create a Label widget to display the message

-#Define a Button widget
+# Define a Button widget with multiple commands

 button.pack()